 Berkeley Beach Club: Modern and sleek loft-like hotel in “downtown” Pass-a-Grille.
 It’s a small property, very boutique feel, and one of my favorite restaurants, the Dewey, is on site.
-Click here to check pricing and availability during your stay.
+Check pricing and read reviews here.

 Coconut Inn: This small inn is probably the best, laid back place to stay.
 Efficiency studios and apartments with a small pool (and complimentary bikes and everything you need for the beach).
 Very charming vibe.
-Click here to check pricing and availability during your stay.
+Check pricing and read reviews here.

-I mentioned above that there are so many cute houses and charming condo units in Pass-a-Grille (here’s a complete search).
-I’ve rounded up a few of my favorites here:
+I mentioned above that there are so many cute houses and charming condo units in Pass-a-Grille…it’s where most people stay.

-Luxury Paradise: I actually noticed this house walking through Pass-a-Grille!
+I actually spotted this house walking through Pass-a-Grille!
 It’s just as cute in person as it is online and fun to see the inside on the listing.
+Check it out here.